Tidal evolution of cored and cuspy dark matter halos: Results

 with $\alpha=0.4$ and $\beta=0.65$.
 The best-fit function for this case found in this work is very close to the results of Ref.~\cite{Errani:2020wgn}.

-For the case with $(\alpha,\beta,\gamma)=(1,3,0)$, the fitting function Eq.~\eqref{eq:fitting} can not capture the turnaround of the tidal track (see the top left panel of Fig.~\ref{fig:tidal_track_GADGET}), so we exclude the last data point in the lower right corner from our fitting process.
+For the case with $(\alpha,\beta,\gamma)=(1,3,0)$, the fitting function Eq.~\eqref{eq:fitting} cannot capture the turnaround of the tidal track (see the top left panel of Fig.~\ref{fig:tidal_track_GADGET}), so we exclude the last data point in the lower right corner from our fitting process.